EllieBowler/optimising-sample-designs/README.md

 |  `-v`,<br>`--version` | check version | `python uda.py -v` | |
 | `-gt`,<br>`--gtfolder` | folder that contains the input files | `python uda.py -gt /home/whatever/my_raw_files/` | `/optimising-sample-designs/raw`|
 | `-sp`,<br>`--savepath` | folder where the results are saved | `python uda.py -sp /home/whatever/my_results/` | `optimising-sample-designs/results/` |

+## Running demo files

+The .ipynb files in this repository can be loaded into Google Colaboratory an run remotely.
+This allows users to explore the code and load their own files without the need to download or install python or any extra libraries.
+To run these files please follow the set up instructions [here](https://github.com/EllieBowler/optimising-sample-designs/jupyter-colab-instructions.pdf).